drbunyod/odin-tic-tac-toe/README.md

-# odin-tic-tac-toe
-Project: Tic Tac Toe
+# Project: Tic Tac Toe
+My solution for the "Tic Tac Toe" project from The Odin Project.

+Live preview: